Nelitarnia/WO3U-speedrun-guide/character-notes.md

 • Speed / Speed + Recovery

+### Average attacking through walls

+She can hit a short range through walls using her air special (and maybe musou?) but the range is so short that it's unlikely to help.

 ### Top angled glitch

 Xingcai is able to bypass even thick walls very quickly by using either her ground or air special.
 Musou and C5 also work for medium-thick walls, although both of these options are slower.

-As a side note, she becomes unable to infinite jump effectively while angled because the forward movement in her air special makes her lose all her height.
+As a side note, she becomes unable to infinite jump effectively while angled because the forward movement in her air special makes her lose a lot of height.

 ### Top infinite jumper